 As a globally-oriented institution of international repute, INRS has more than 100 collaboration agreements with universities in over 30 countries around the globe.
 We work with our partners to develop innovative research and training programs.

 INRS is part of the international mobility program run by Ministère de l’Éducation et de l’Enseignement supérieur (MEES).
 The program allows students with outstanding academic records to complete part of their full-time university studies outside Quebec.
 If you would like to do a one-month internship as part of your program at INRS or complete two research stays abroad, you must first ensure that you meet the scholarship program requirements.
 The amount of the scholarship depends in part on the country in which you intend to study.
-Learn more about the mobility scholarship (in French)
+Learn more about the mobility scholarship (in French only)

-To plan your studies at INRS and your stay in Quebec and find out more about the region, administrative procedures, and the official documents you need, go to our section for future students.
+To plan your studies at INRS and your stay in Quebec and find out more about the region, administrative procedures, and the official documents you need, go to our section for future international students.